Study of Women's Health Across the Nation (SWAN), 2006-2008: Visit 10 Dataset (ICPSR 32961)

 Study Design View help for Study Design

-Please refer to the Original P.I.
-Documentation section of the ICPSR Codebook for information on study design.
+Please refer to the P.I.
+Codebook for additional information on study design.

 Sample View help for Sample